Meet Robert and Joyce

-Sadly, Robert passed away on August 17th, 2017 and we are all missing him but Joyce will continue to sell their books via this website and possibly some Saturday Markets in the next few years if her health allows.
-Some books (Lizzie Series and Victoria Chronicles Hardcovers) have presently been greatly reduced to lower than half price to reduce storage needs.
+Sadly, Robert passed away on August 17th, 2017 and we are all missing him but Joyce, knowing retirement is beckoning, will continue to sell their books via this website and possibly do some markets beginning in 2019 if her health allows.
+Some books (Lizzie Series and Victoria Chronicles Hardcovers) have presently been greatly reduced to less than half price to help speed her to retirement.
 (A more detailed version of Robert’s Bio is here).

 “Prior to my 30s, no one ever taught me about setting goals, thinking positively or believing in myself … that seems like the Dark Ages to me now.
 Later, I learned that believing you can do something is only half the adventure … but what a wonderful adventure it has led me on!”
 My birth in Victoria, BC in 1945 made me a 3rd generation Victorian and a 6th generation Canadian.
 My mother sadly became a war widow five months before I was born, so we lived with her aging parents and she worked at the Hudson’s Bay Company to support us.
 Having the influence of loving grandparents was wonderful for a young child, especially one who hadn’t been able to experience the love of her father.